-Current Data Processing Division staff in the Department of Finance would be transferred to the new Information Technology Department.
+Current Data Processing Division staff in the Department of Finance would be transferred to the the new Information Technology Department.
 David Puntenney, current Data Processing Manager, would be appointed as the Department Head.
 In addition to the current Data Processing functions, the new Information Technology Department will assume responsibility for telecommunications systems and the coordination of new City-wide technology endeavors.

-Pass Councillor's Bill No. on first reading pertaining to the creation of the Department of Information Technology.
+Remove Councillor's Bill No. 62 from the table and pass Councillor's Bill No. 62 on first reading pertaining to the creation of the Department of Information Technology.